 Basic Electrical Functions

-CTS custom test fixtures can use spring probing or other connectors for continuity testing.
+For example, CTS custom test fixtures use spring probes or connectors for continuity checks.

 Component-Level Functions

-CTS engineers identify critical components and develop the best testing methods for your custom fixture.
+To support this, CTS engineers identify critical components and choose the best test method.

 System-Level Functions

-Evaluating complex operations, such as running an OS or controlling devices.
+System-level tests evaluate complex operations, such as running an operating system or controlling devices.

-CTS test fixtures support customer-specified I/Os but do not provide programming.
+In these cases, CTS fixtures support customer-defined I/O but do not handle programming.

 Environmental Testing

-CTS test fixtures integrate RF boxes, lights, motors, and other components as needed.
+When needed, CTS fixtures integrate RF boxes, lights, motors, and other components.

 Reliability Testing

-CTS fixtures are designed for hundreds of thousands to millions of cycles with replaceable wear components.
+Because of this, CTS fixtures support hundreds of thousands to millions of cycles with replaceable wear parts.

 Ensuring Reliable PCB Testing

-At Concentric Technology Solutions (CTS), we specialize in developing custom mechanical test fixtures tailored for both ICT and functional testing.
-Our solutions help streamline the testing process, improve accuracy, and ensure your PCBs meet all necessary specifications.
+At CTS, we design custom mechanical test fixtures for both ICT and functional testing.
+As a result, our solutions improve accuracy, speed testing, and ensure PCBs meet required specifications.